ArkaB-DS/nlsCompare/README.md

 ## Installation

-**Warning:** As of 2021-08-20, the package is still in development stage!
+**Warning:** As of 2021-08-20, the package is still in the development stage!

 To install this developement repo via `devtools`, use: